 Product Differentiation Matrix

-At a very high level, the Product Differentiation Matrix is used in the context of business, marketing.
+At a very high level, the Product Differentiation Matrix is used in the context of business, marketing, strategy.

 Product Differentiation Matrix quadrant descriptions, including examples